 - Here’s a site with lots of movie box office stats: www.boxofficemojo.com

 - Most of the “movie posters” at EFLsuccess are scans from my movies, but you can find lots of posters here: www.movieposterdb.com or www.movieposter.com or www.impawards.com or www.freemovieposters.net (Unfortunatly, several of those sites are blocked in China)

-- If you still use a pre-Windows 8 PC, DVD Shrink (development discontinued in 2004) is great freeware to make and edit backups of your DVDs: DVD Shrink: http://www.dvdshrink.org
+- Back when I used a Windows PC, DVD Shrink made great freeware to make and edit backups of your DVDs: Check them out at: http://www.dvdshrink.org

-- On Mac (and newer PCs), I now use and recommend DVDFab Copy.
+- On Mac (and PCs), I recommend DVDFab Copy.
 You can try their software for free to see if it works for you; I’ve used it for many years.

 Resources posted at EFLsuccess.com do not imply any consent from or relationship with any web-hosts, universities, on-line services, publishers, producers, etc.